-James M. Rallo has served as Chief Financial Officer and Treasurer of LSI since February 2005.
+James M. Rallo has served as President of the Retail Supply Chain Group since February 2014.
+Prior to this role, Mr. Rallo was Chief Financial Officer and Treasurer of the Company from February 2005 to August 2015.
 Prior to joining our Company, Mr. Rallo served as Chief Financial Officer and Treasurer of Sleep Services of America, Inc. from July 1999 to February 2005.
 Mr. Rallo served as Vice President of Deutsche Banc Alex Brown's Healthcare Investment Banking Group from June 1995 to July 1999.
 Mr. Rallo holds an M.B.A. from the Smith School of Business at the University of Maryland and a B.S. from Washington and Lee University.
 Mr. Rallo is a Certified Public Accountant.